lemaoliu/lemaoliu.github.io/index.md

 ## Collaborators

 ### Interns/Students
-It is my pleasure and great honor to work with the following smart students.
+It is my pleasure and great honor to work with the following excellent students.

 #### Current Interns/Students
 - Xueliang Zhao (Tencent Rhino-Bird Scholar, master student at Peking, 08/2021 - )